kmarkiv/kmarkiv.github.io/README.md

 -  **[SV Temple volunteer]**: During school, I volunteer as a second language(Kannada) teacher for little kids at the local temple in Pittsburgh.

 ### Swimming
 I am a long-distance swimmer, and I have raised money for charity by partnering with NGOs in India.
-You can read more about my adventures on my [blog](https://kmarkiv.wordpress.com/2017/06/21/swimming-10-miles-from-elephanta-island-to-gateway-of-india-for-acid-attack/){:target="_blank" rel="noopener"}
+You can read more about my adventures on my [blog](https://kmarkiv.wordpress.com/2017/06/21/swimming-10-miles-from-elephanta-island-to-gateway-of-india-for-acid-attack/){:target="_blank" rel="noopener"}.

 * Elephanta to Gateway of India for supporting acid attack victims.
 * Swim Miami 2016 for buying wheelchairs for differently-abled people.